- "Hypnosis, Trance, and Human Evolution", by Adam Crabtree.

-Grab a free PDF of EdgeScience 15 from the SSE website, or the print version from MagCloud.
-If you do grab the free PDF, please consider a small donation to help the EdgeScience team continue with this excellent publication, via the button on the webpage.
-There's also a link to join the SSE on that page if you want to keep up with the latest academic research into the fringe areas of science.
+Grab the free PDF of EdgeScience 26 from the SSE website, or purchase a printed copy from MagCloud for just $4.95.
+Please consider a small donation to help the EdgeScience team continue with this excellent publication, via the link on the right-side of the webpage.
+And join the SSE if you want to keep up with the latest academic research into the 'edgier' areas of science.

 You might also like:

 Maybe it's the Toxoplasmosis gondii talking, but humans love cats.
 The feeling is mutual since, according to Carlos Driscoll of the University of Oxford, cats domesticated themselves 12,000 years ago in hopes of mooching off unsuspecting Homo sapiens.
 Charmed by their inscrutible personalities, we talk back to our feline companions by imitating their vocalisations.
 Arabs greet kitties with "mawa", the Japanese famously intone "nyan", French and Germans say "miaou" and "miau" respectively.
 Are these different onomatopoeias representative of human dialects, or are cats of faraway lands influenced by their humans's language?

 Cat language is not such a silly prospect to consider.
 Last year scientists claimed a group of chimpanzees altered their vocalizations after being moved from a Dutch safari park to the Edinburgh Zoo, suggesting they have accents.
 Less contentious are the accents of whales, evinced by a study published in the Royal Society Open Science illustrating how whalesong differs between populations of these magnificent beasts.
 So why not cats?